alufers/inpost-cli/README.md

 ## Usage

-First of all you will need to log in using yout phone number.
+First of all you will need to log in using your phone number.
 Issue this command:

 ```bash
 $ inpost-cli login
 ```

-You will be asked for your phone number and then you will recieve a SMS message containng a code which you have to enter.
+You will be asked for your phone number and then you will receive an SMS message containing a code which you have to enter.
 Now you can use all the features of the tool.

 **Note:** You can run this command multiple times with different phone numbers to use multiple accounts.